armory/docs/content/en/docs/armory-admin/policy-engine/policy-engine-enable/_index.md

 ---
-title: Policy Engine for Armory Enterprise
+title: Enable the Policy Engine for Armory Enterprise
-linkTitle: Policy Engine
+linkTitle: Enable the Policy Engine
 description: >
   Enable the Policy Engine to enforce policies on your Armory Enterprise instance.
-Policies can help you make sure that best practices are followed by preventing pipelines from being saved or running if they do not meet requirements that you outline.
-This page includes how to deploy and configure an OPA server, which the Policy Engine requires.
+This page includes informatino about how to deploy and configure an OPA server, which the Policy Engine requires.
 aliases:
   - /docs/plugin-guide/plugin-policy-engine/
+  - /docs/armory-admin/policy-engine-enable/
 ---

 ![Proprietary](/images/proprietary.svg)

-## Overview

-The Armory Policy Engine is a proprietary feature for Armory Enterprise that is designed to allow you more complete control over the software delivery process.
-The Policy Engine provides the hooks necessary to perform  extensive verification of pipelines and processes in Armory Enterprise.
-The Policy Engine uses the [Open Policy Agent](https://www.openpolicyagent.org/) (OPA) and input style documents to perform validations on the following:

-* **Save time validation** - Validate pipelines as they're created or modified.
-* **Runtime validation** - Validate deployments as a pipeline is executing.
-This validation only operates on tasks that you have explicitly created policies for.
-Tasks with no policies are not validated.
-* **Entitlements using API Authorization** - Control what actions can be taken based on a user's role.
-(Requires the Policy Engine plugin.)

-> If no policies are configured for these policy checks, all actions are allowed.

-The Policy Engine exists as a plugin, which is its newer iteration, and as an extension of Armory Enterprise.
-The plugin has additional features that are not present in the extension.
-If you are getting started with the Policy Engine, Armory recommends using the plugin version of the Policy Engine.
-If you want to migrate from the extension to the plugin, see [Migrating to the Policy Engine Plugin](#migrating-to-the-policy-engine-plugin).

-For information about how to use the Policy Engine, see [Using the Policy Engine]({{< ref "policy-engine-use" >}}).

 ## Requirements for using the Policy Engine